OmerEsco/Image-Processing-Homework/README.md

 # Image-Processing-Homework

-## A repo for Omer Escojido and Avishay Oz to do image processing homework
+## A repository for Omer Escojido and Avishay Oz to do image processing homework - Semester A 2022, University of Haifa

 ### Submission Summary

+Implemented in Python using Numpy, Matplotlib and OpenCV.

 | Homework                                                | Deadline       | Done  | Grade |
 | :---                                                    | :---:          | :---: | :---: |